qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

             return [json.loads(json_line) for json_line in fd]
 ```

-We assign a unique subgroup for each question-answer pair, so all other objects which do not belong
+We assigned a unique subgroup for each question-answer pair, so all other objects which do not
-to a particular pair will be considered as negative examples.
+belong to a particular pair will be considered as negative examples.

-We are already able to train our model, but at the moment the only obvious way to measure its
-performance is loss observations.
-To make any additional evaluations on embeddings, e.g. perform
+We still haven't added any metrics to the model.
+To make any additional evaluations on embeddings,
-metrics calculation, one should override `process_results` method of `TrainableModel`.
+we should override `process_results` method of `TrainableModel`.

-Quaterion has some popular retrieval metrics such as _retrieval precision @ k_ or _retrieval
+Quaterion has some popular retrieval metrics such as _precision @ k_ or _mean reciprocal rank_
-reciprocal rank_ implemented, they can be found in `quaterion.eval` module.
-But there is quite a
+implemented, they can be found in `quaterion.eval` module.
+But there is quite a few of metrics, it
-few of metrics, it is assumed that desirable ones will be made by user or taken from another
+is assumed that desirable ones will be made by user or taken from another libraries.
+You will
-libraries.
-You will probably need to inherit from `PairMetric` or `GroupMetric` to implement a new
+probably need to inherit from `PairMetric` or `GroupMetric` to implement a new one.
-one.

-Let's bring it all together and add some visibility and control to our training process.
+Let's add mentioned metrics to our `FAQModel`.
 Add this code to `model.py`:

 ```python